 The existing Zoning Ordinance has not served as a constraint on the provision of transitional or supportive housing.
-Through the Determination of Similarity process, transitional housing has been allowed by right for up to six persons and with a Conditional Use Permit for seven to twelve persons in the R-I-7,200 and R-2 zones.
+Through the Determination of Similarity process, transitional housing has been allowed by right for up to six persons and with a Conditional Use Permit for seven to twelve persons in the R-1-7,200 and R-2 zones.
 The City provided funding for two transitional housing/supportive services developments-the 32-unit Prototypes for women and children and the Transitional Living Center for men.

 A recent change in State law (SB 2) requires that transitional and supportive housing be treated as a residential use subject only to those restrictions that apply to other residential uses of the same type and in the same zone.
-To meet the requirements of SB 2, the City has included a program in this Housing Element (Programs 2.4) to amend the Zoning Ordinance to provide definitions for transitional and supporting housing; include transitional housing and supportive housing as a separate use; and list these as permitted uses within residential zones.
+To meet the requirements of SB 2, the City has included programs in this Housing Element (Programs 2.4 and 2.17) to amend the Zoning Ordinance to provide definitions for transitional and supporting housing and to address development standards, zoning and permit processing for such housing.